Doc-Steve/dendritic-design-with-flake-parts/guide/chapter2.md

 > [!NOTE]
 > See chapter [The Flake Parts Framework](chapter1.md#the-flake-parts-framework) for details about the self defined function we use here.

 That’s all!
-The nixOS configuration can be used!
+The NixOS configuration can be used!

 ---
 [<< Previous Chapter](chapter1.md#basics-for-usage-of-the-dendritic-pattern) | [Table of Contents](/README.md#contents) | [Next Chapter >>](chapter3.md#comprehensive-example)